 Term limits are a common-sense check on arrogant, self-entitled career politicians.
 In poll after poll, term limits are supported by huge majorities.
 Unsurprisingly, incumbent politicians and special interest groups are the only segments of the population opposed to term limits.

-I favor requiring that politicians be limited to three consecutive terms in office.
-Subsequently, they must sit out at least one term before running for the same office again.
+Ed Priola favors requiring that politicians be limited to three consecutive terms in office.
+Subsequently, they must sit out for at least one term before running for the same office again.